 (VII) Library records disclosing the identity of a user as prohibited by section 24-90-119.

 There is a limit of 50 items per borrower at any time with a limit of 5 DVD’s per card, Bailey Branch has a limit of 10 DVD’s per card.

 The loan period is 3 weeks for books, audio books, new fiction, DVD’s, renewals and Inter-library loans.
 Patrons must notify the library for renewals, by phone, in person or email.
 No renewals are allowed for items on reserve.
 Renewals for interlibrary loans are dependent upon the lending library’s renewal policy.

 Patrons will be billed for lost or damaged material.
-There will be a processing fee in addition to the replacement cost.
 It the item is returned after replacement by the library, the patron forfeits the processing fee.
 The cost of the item is refunded less the overdue fine.

 Items may be returned at the circulation desk during library hours or in the drop box outside.

 If a patron wishes to borrow an item that is not on the shelf, he or she may place it on reserve by using the on-line catalog or with the assistance of the librarian.
 The patron will be notified by telephone or email when the library material is available.